GeoscienceAustralia/sira/docs/source/index.rst

 ..
-SIFRA documentation master file, created by sphinx-quickstart on Thu Feb 25 09:28:33 2016.
+SIRA documentation master file, created by sphinx-quickstart on Thu Feb 25 09:28:33 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.